ai4os/DEEPaaS/doc/source/cli/deepaas-wsk.rst

    Port on which the DEEPaaS API will listen.
 The DEEPaaS API service listens on this port number for incoming requests.

+.. option:: --model-workers MODEL_WORKERS, -n MODEL_WORKERS

+   Specify the number of workers *per model* that we will initialize.
+If using a CPU you probably want to increase this number, if using a GPU probably you want to leave it to 1. (defaults to 1)

 Files
 =====